ANGLO–NILE INTERNATIONAL LEGAL SERVICES LTD official bilingual logo

 Key Service Points:

-• Proof of marriage duration
+• Preparation of evidence relating to marriage duration and financial capacity.

 Key Service Points:

-• Child’s birth certificate(s)
+• Child’s birth certificate and parents’ identification documents.

-• Proof of paternity and custody arrangement
+• Evidence of parentage and the relevant custody arrangements.

 Key Service Points: